McGill Redbirds football: History

 McGill next won a championship in 1938.
 The team tied for the regular season 8–1 with Western after losing their final regular-season game to Western.
 The teams played off for the championship, won 9–0 by McGill, with all the scoring from kicker Herb Westman, who kicked a school record nine punt singles.
 The team would not win another title until 1960, when they won the Yates Cup, against Queen's University of Kingston, then defeated the Canada West champion Alberta Golden Bears in a challenge match for an unofficial national championship (Churchill Bowl).

 In 1971, McGill joined a newly formed Quebec-only conference known as the Quebec University Athletic Association.
 In 1974, the three remaining Quebec teams merged with three Ontario teams in the Ontario-Quebec Intercollegiate Football Conference.

 McGill won the ODIFC's Dunsmore Cup again for the first time 1987, along with the Montreal Shrine Bowl, Shaughnessy Cup, Robert Stanfield trophy (Atlantic Bowl champions) and the Vanier Cup (CIAU national champions).
 The 1987 team featured Michael Soles at running back, who went on to a lengthy playing career in the Canadian Football League.
 That team was coached by Charlie Baillie who took over in 1972 and served as head coach until 2000.
 Baillie surpassed the legendary Frank Shaughnessy's school record for wins and went on to become McGill's winningest coach.
 His overall record was 119–111–2.

 Since the retirement of long-time head coach Charlie Baillie in 2000, the team has only won two league championships (2001, 2002).
 In October 2005, the McGill administration cancelled the last three games of football team's season after confirmed reports of hazing involving sexual abuse.
 After their 2005 suspension, the team struggled with three losing seasons, including two winless seasons in 2007 and 2008.
 The program showed signs of hope as the team won three games in 2009, but soon sank back down to futility with consecutive winless campaigns in 2010 and 2011.
 In 2012, the team qualified for the playoffs for the first time since 2006, but lost to perennial powerhouse Laval.
 The team returned to the playoffs in 2016, 2018 and 2019, but were defeated each time in blowout losses to the conference's other powerhouse, the Montreal Carabins.
+After three straight seasons of 1–7 records and fifth place finishes, Hillaire was relieved of head coaching duties on December 1, 2023.
+On February 9, 2024, Alex Surprenant was named the 22nd head coach in program history.